ahmedmadian/MarleySpoon/README.md

 ![](marleySpoon.jpg) <br />

 <br />
-This repository contains a demo for sample Master-Detail iOS App, An Application designed based on Use Cases with help of **VIPER** architecture and consumes data from [Contentful](https://contentful.com)API.
+This repository contains a demo for sample Master-Detail iOS App, An Application designed based on Use Cases with help of **VIPER** architecture and consumes data from [Contentful](https://contentful.com) API.

 ### Run Requirements